Yurlov/coaclient_java/README.rst

 The application configuration will be saved to the local file if the request is succeeded.
 You should check the data you've provided to the library during application configuration if you see any errors in the browser.

-If client was successfully added and configured, you will be able to successfully get authentication tokens for Coursera API.
+If the client was successfully added and configured, you would be able to get authentication tokens for Coursera API successfully.
 Otherwise, an exception will be thrown telling you to set up your application for API access.

 Documentation
 -----

+``public class CourseraOAuth2ServiceFactory``

+Factory ``CourseraOAuth2ServiceFactory`` specifies the class for initialize ``getInstance(CourseraOAuth2ServiceType type)`` an object of CourseraOAuth2Service interface that manage client config and returns Coursera authentication tokens.

 ``public interface CourseraOAuth2Service``

-Interface ``CourseraOAuth2Service`` specifies the interface for an object that manage client config and returns Coursera authentication tokens.

-Implementations: ``public class CourseraOAuth2ServiceImpl``

 Methods:
 ::

-    void addClient(String clientName,
+    void addClientConfig(String clientName,
                         String clientId,
                         String clientSecret,
-                        String scope) throws CreateClientAppException;
+                        Set<String> scopes) throws CreateClientAppException;

 Create a new client config and save it to the local config file: ``<home.dir>/.coursera/coaclient.csv``